 Jaw Cartilage Damage: If the cartilage around the jaw is damaged or ruptured, Crepitus can result from a displaced cartilage disc in the hollow of the jaw area, causing discomfort and popping sounds when you open your mouth.

 Lung Conditions: Crepitus of the lungs can occur from pulmonary edema, pneumonia, bronchitis or interstitial lung diseases where the tissue around the alveoli in the lung area is affected, causing loud popping sounds, causing the alveoli to collapse.
-During inhalation, the alveoli expands with difficulty but during exhalation, the sacs snap and collapse causing the popping sound.
+During inhalation, the alveoli expand with difficulty but during exhalation, the sacs snap and collapse causing the popping sound.

 Diagnosis of Crepitus

-The diagnostic process for Crepitus differs with the causes of the condition and accompanying symptoms.
-Sometimes there is just discomfort, other times, there is a sharp pain when the joints snap.
+The diagnostic process for Crepitus differs from the causes of the condition and accompanying symptoms.
+Sometimes there is just discomfort, other times, there is sharp pain when the joints snap.
 You will require imaging tests to detect the source of the problem such as ultrasound, x-ray, CT scan or MRI (magnetic resonance imaging).
 A blood test may be required to detect autoimmune disorders.

 Treatment at Dundas Chiropractic